StuffStudio

 HYBRID/ONLINE

-We’ll transform our top ten archetypes into grounded characters using interactive storytelling, call and response, craft miniature narratives from the voices of these archetypes with our lived experience, and bring them to life through discussing how they should appear in art.
+We’ll transform our top ten archetypes into grounded, multidimentional characters using interactive storytelling, call and response, craft miniature narratives from the voices of these archetypes with our lived experience.
+We will discuss how they look, what they sound like, and what their life lessons are to learn and to teach.

 GENERAL ADMISSION/PUBLIC SHOWING